Boonstra/Slideshow/readme.txt

 = The slideshow does not show up =

-- The slideshow is mostly called after the `</head>` tag, which means the scripts and stylesheet need to load in the footer of the website.
+- The slideshow is often called after the `</head>` tag, which means the scripts and stylesheet need to load in the footer of the website.
 A theme that has no `<?php wp_footer(); ?>` call in it's footer will not be able to load the slideshow's scripts.

-- Often when the slideshow isn't showing, there's a javascript error somewhere on the page and this error has caused javascript to break.
+- Often when the slideshow isn't showing, there's a javascript error somewhere on the page and this error has caused JavaScript to break.
 For the slideshow to work again, this error needs to be fixed.
-Check if any errors were thrown by opening Google Chrome or Firefox (with Firebug installed) and press the 'F12' key.
-Errors show in the console tab.
+Check if any errors were thrown by opening Google Chrome or Firefox (with Firebug installed) and opening the console.

 = Why does Internet Explorer show a big blank space above the slideshow? =